top of page

 • WUF - World Urban Forum - meets annually.

 Voluntary Local Reviews (VLRs) of SDG progress are modeled after the Voluntary National Reviews (VNRs) which are provided annually by some 50 nations.
-As of February, 2024, the momentum in the U.S. for VLRs has faded away.
+As of December, 2019, nine cities are providing annual VLRs.
 IGES, the Institute for Global Environmental Strategies hosts several pages concerning VLRs, including a list with links to existing city VLR reports.
 See https://iges.or.jp/en/projects/vlr/about for an overview.
-Details of the Los Angeles 2021 VLR.
-Details of the New York City 2019 VLR.
+Details of the Los Angeles VLR.
+Details of the New York City VLR.
 A note of particular interest from the LA VLR page, their process includes creating new targets “to ensure we leave no one behind”.

 Other UN Goals and their relationship to the SDGs.

-• Human Rights are imbedded in the SDGs from top to bottom.
+• Human Rights are embedded in the SDGs from top to bottom.

 • Culture must play a huge role in bringing humanity together to achieve the goals of the UN.
 The United Nations Educational, Scientific and Cultural Organization (UNESCO) was involved in the development of the SDGs and in 2019 has followed through with the very thorough Culture 2030 Indicators.